 Other vice presidential candidates?

-If Biden does replace Harris, who does he choose?
+If Biden somehow did replace Harris, who does he choose?
 Leading contender would be Transportation Secretary Pete Buttigieg.
 Immensely popular on the campaign trail, Buttigieg would be the first openly gay vice president.
 He has struggled in the past to win over minority voters.

 There might be calls for a potential successor to Biden that has a wider appeal than Harris.
 Governor Newsom might have that although he has said that he will not run for president in 2024.
 If he campaigned as Biden’s vice presidential nominee, it would raise his profile, something that he would need to do to achieve his national ambitions.